risingwavelabs/rfcs/rfcs/0006-a-new-schedule-way-for_distributed_lookup_join.md

 <img width="863" alt="image" src="https://user-images.githubusercontent.com/9352536/198513912-dfd0fea5-baef-4ed1-98fb-996d158caa12.png">

-I propose a new way schedule way for distributed lookup join by scheduling all the lookup join operators along with the inner side table scan.
+I propose a new schedule way for distributed lookup join by scheduling all the lookup join operators along with the inner side table scan.
 We use a new kind of Exchange operator to shuffle outer side data to match inner side data distribution.
 After shuffling outer side data to inner side node, we can execute LookupJoin locally without calling a RPC to other CN to lookup data.

 ### New kind of exchange/distribution